 Belief first: I strongly believe that straight people can write compelling and true narratives about the queer experience.
 Are they more likely to make errors?
 Yes.
 Ought they listen to queer persons when we point out those errors?
 Very much yes.
 But can they write us?
 Yeah.
 Yeah, they can.
 And should.
 Everyone should.
 I understand that this belief of mine places me in opposition to some other queer readers; while I understand the impulse to create a charmed circle where only queer people are given authority to speak about queer subjects, I personally find the assumption that in fiction a straight person is incapable of committing an act of sufficient empathy to portray us and our worldviews well distasteful.
 I’d prefer to imagine that straight people can imagine our world like we can imagine theirs.
 I like humanity better when I make that assumption.

-But then, critique: there are two points on which I think Dickinson’s portrayal of a queer protagonist has faltered, and I think both of these errors arise from the fact that he isn’t part of – as far as I know – a queer community.
+But then, critique: there are two points on which I think Dickinson’s portrayal of a queer protagonist has faltered, and I think both of these errors arise from the fact that he isn’t part of – as far as I know at the time of writing this review – a queer community.